cavium-octeon-open-source/linux-octeon-progress/README.txt

 3f9ce70 MIPS: Octeon: Implement DCache errata workaround for all CN6XXX
 	+++
+	David: So, after testing, and the minor changes I requested, I think all the patches (except those I said to defer) up to and including (MIPS: Octeon: Implement DCache errata workaround for all CN6XXX) can be submitted upstream.

 5304368 MIPS: OCTEON: Remove unneeded alignment specifiers from struct thread_struct.
 	+++ (with conflict resolution)